argoproj/argo-cd/docs/user-guide/commands/argocd_login.md

 ### Options

 ```
   -h, --help                           help for login
       --name string                    name to use for the context
       --password string                the password of an account to authenticate
+      --redis-ha-haproxy-name string   Redis HA HAProxy name (default "argocd-redis-ha-haproxy")
+      --redis-name string              Redis name (default "argocd-redis")
+      --repo-server-name string        Repo server name (default "argocd-repo-server")
+      --server-name string             Server name (default "argocd-server")
       --skip-test-tls                  Skip testing whether the server is configured with TLS (this can help when the command hangs for no apparent reason)
       --sso                            perform SSO login
       --sso-port int                   port to run local OAuth2 login application (default 8085)
       --username string                the username of an account to authenticate
 ```

 ### Options inherited from parent commands